Wafer-Scale Micro-Knife Sealed Vacuum Cells for Quantum Devices: Vacuum Cell Fabrication With Plastic Deformation Bonding

-Fabrication begins with preparing a cavity wafer through selective laser etching fused silica wafers.
+Fabrication begins with preparing a cavity wafer through selective laser etching a fused silica wafer.
 This process enables the 3D etching of fused silica through the writing of acid-selective strain/nanogratings and has been used to demonstrate atomic vapor cells \cite{luciveroLaserwrittenVaporCells2022}.
-This paper extends this process to the case of more complex atom-beam devices \cite{liCascadedCollimatorAtomic2019,liRobustCharacterizationMicrofabricated2020,weiCollimatedVersatileAtomic2022,martinezChipscaleAtomicBeam2023} with in-situ fabrication of a 3D array of horizontal microcapillaries with dimensions 50$\mu$m x $75\mu$m x $1.8$mm (Fig. \ref{fig:Vapor_Cell_Fab}a).
+This paper extends this process to the case of more complex atom-beam devices \cite{liCascadedCollimatorAtomic2019,liRobustCharacterizationMicrofabricated2020,weiCollimatedVersatileAtomic2022,martinezChipscaleAtomicBeam2023} with in-situ fabrication of a 3D array of horizontal microcapillaries with dimensions 50 $\mu$m x $75 \mu$m x $1.8$ mm (Fig. \ref{fig:Vapor_Cell_Fab}a).
 Laser etching of internal structures enables the realization of atomic vapor cells and atom-beam collimator arrays with only a single bonding interface dramatically improving the process complexity compared to conventional devices.
-The processed cavity wafer is given a coating of $\mathrm{Al}_2\mathrm{O}_3$ before a thick $\sim (1-10) \, \mu$m layer of metal is evaporated to form a compliant-deformation layer.
+The processed cavity wafer is given a coating of $\mathrm{Al}_2\mathrm{O}_3$ before a thick $\sim 1\,\mu\text{m}$--$10\,\mu\text{m}$ layer of metal is evaporated to form a compliant-deformation layer.
 The cavity wafer is loaded with both Cs pills (CS/AMAX/PILL/1-$0.6$) and non-evaporable getter pills (ST-$172$) from SAES.
-Atom-beam cells are additionally loaded with graphite rods for differential pumping alkali vapor \cite{martinezChipscaleAtomicBeam2023}.
+Atom beam cells are additionally loaded with graphite rods for differential pumping of alkali vapor \cite{martinezChipscaleAtomicBeam2023}.

-A separate capping wafer (Fig. \ref{fig:Vapor_Cell_Fab}b) is given an coating of $\mathrm{Al}_2\mathrm{O}_3$ before $\sim (1-10) \, \mu$m tall Ti knives are fabricated.
-These knives naturally converge to very sharp $\sim (10-50)\,$ nm sized tips and deposited Ti has $\sim 10$GPa hardness \cite{arshiThicknessEffectProperties2013}.
+A separate capping wafer (Fig. \ref{fig:Vapor_Cell_Fab}b) is given a coating of $\mathrm{Al}_2\mathrm{O}_3$ before $\sim 1 \,\mu\text{m}$--$10\,\mu\text{m}$ tall Ti knives are fabricated.
+These knives naturally converge to very sharp $\sim 10\,\text{nm}$ - $50\,\text{nm}$ sized tips and deposited Ti has $\sim 10$ GPa hardness \cite{arshiThicknessEffectProperties2013}.
 These knives are subsequently patterned with an additional metal overlay layer (Cu/Al) for diffusion bonding.